ComputeHalacha/LuachMobile/App/Code/JCal/readme.md

 # JCal

-A Javascript library for Jewish date calculations
+A Typescript library for Jewish date calculations

 - Conversion back and forth from javascript Date objects
 - Zmanim calculations for any date and location - sunrise/sunset, chatzos, sha'a zmanis etc. for any date and location.